-D OF E EXPEDITIONS ACTIVITY • Note: This page lists typical issues above and beyond those listed for all off site visits an should be read in conjunction with this.
+D OF E EXPEDITIONS ACTIVITY Note: This page lists typical issues above and beyond those listed for all off site visits and should be read in conjunction with this.
 It is not exhaustive but is intended as a starting point for schools/centres when preparing a risk assessment/operating procedure for this activity.
-HAZARDS Road traffic accidents Fire - burns & scalds Remote supervision - getting lost/emergencies Weather - hypothermia/hyperthermia Slips, trips and falls Heavy loads - lifting injuries Environmental damage by group - fires, pollution Micro-organisms - sickness/hygiene related illness Abuse/inappropriate contact with strangers SAFETY ME ASURES demandir Piii of this • Route ch • Group tra • Group br • Fuel kept • Group tra • Staff con • Liquid fue • Gas canis • Adequate • Running • First aid I • Method t • Young pe activity • Group an • Group br pproved by Head/EVC (and LA Outdoor Education Adviser if expedition will take place in ng environment as defined in Table Pii or involves an adventure activity as defined in Table s guidance) (if teacher, youth worker or similar is leading the activity) iosen to minimise road sections.
-High visibility jackets if travelling along road sections ained and supervised in correct use of stoves riefed in danger of fire near tents and safe storage and packing of fuel t well away from lit stoves ained to check stoves are unlit and cool prior to re-fuelling usider keeping matches/lighters depending on group maturity/previous experience el bottles (eg trangia fuel) must be fitted with non-return valves sters must have self-sealing valves e separation between tents (>3m if possible) and ball games prohibited in the vicinity of stoves and tents kit includes burns dressings to extinguish fire readily available and known to group eople sufficiently mature, trained and experienced to cope with remote supervision/planned and venue well known to leader(s) riefed on boundaries, meeting points/times and how to contact leaders if lost opropriately equipped and trained to deal with emergencies, including summoning help (not relying en Regular h Serviceat Group tra Careful s Rucksack Cooking a Open fire relying entirely on mobile phones).
-Regular head-counts carried out at agreed check points Serviceable tents, sleeping bags and ground insulation Group trained in tent erection if intending to camp in exposed/wild area Careful selection of campsite taking into consideration other users, flooding, forecast and current wind Rucksacks packed to ensure individuals can cope with weight.
-Individuals trained in lifting technique Cooking area chosen to reduce risk of starting wild fire Open fires not permitted unless in dedicated fire pit or similar Group brGroup tra riefed about danger of illness and trained in camp hygiene riefed on methods to sterilize water or sources of clean natural drinking water ained in environmentally sound washing and toilet procedures
+Road traffic accidents Fire - burns & scalds HAZARDS Remote supervision - getting lost/emergencies Weather - hypothermia/hyperthermia Slips, trips and falls Heavy loads - lifting injuries Environmental damage by group - fires, pollution Micro-organisms - sickness/hygiene related illness Abuse/inappropriate contact with strangers

-• Group clean area prior to leaving to ensure minimum environmental impact
+- Leader approved by Head/EVC (and LA Outdoor Education Adviser if expedition will take place in demanding environment as defined in Table Pii or involves an adventure activity as defined in Table Piii of this guidance) (if teacher, youth worker or similar is leading the activity) - Route chosen to minimise road sections.
+High visibility jackets if travelling along road sections - Group trained and supervised in correct use of stoves - Group briefed in danger of fire near tents and safe storage and packing of fuel - Fuel kept well away from lit stoves - Group trained to check stoves are unlit and cool prior to re-fuelling - Staff consider keeping matches/lighters depending on group maturity/previous experience - Liquid fuel bottles (eg trangia fuel) must be fitted with non-return valves - Gas canisters must have self-sealing valves - Adequate separation between tents (>3m if possible) - Running and ball games prohibited in the vicinity of stoves and tents - First aid kit includes burns dressings - Method to extinguish fire readily available and known to group - Young people sufficiently mature, trained and experienced to cope with remote supervision/planned activity - Group and venue well known to leader(s) - Group briefed on boundaries, meeting points/times and how to contact leaders if lost - Group appropriately equipped and trained to deal with emergencies, including summoning help (not relying entirely on mobile phones). - Regular head-counts carried out at agreed check points - Serviceable tents, sleeping bags and ground insulation - Group trained in tent erection if intending to camp in exposed/wild area - Careful selection of campsite taking into consideration other users, flooding, forecast and current wind - Rucksacks packed to ensure individuals can cope with weight.
+Individuals trained in lifting technique - Cooking area chosen to reduce risk of starting wild fire - Open fires not permitted unless in dedicated fire pit or similar - Group briefed about danger of illness and trained in camp hygiene - Group briefed on methods to sterilize water or sources of clean natural drinking water - Group trained in environmentally sound washing and toilet procedures - Group clean area prior to leaving to ensure minimum environmental impact

-• Venue and timing of visit chosen to minimize risk of inappropriate contact with strangers NOTES
+• Venue and timing of visit chosen to minimize risk of inappropriate contact with strangers

-• Visit leaders should also incorporate risks associated with the chosen mode of journeying e.g. walking, cycling or canoeing detailed elsewhere in Annex 4.
+Visit leaders should also incorporate risks associated with the chosen mode of journeying e.g. walking, cycling or canoeing detailed elsewhere in Annex 4.